alivia-23/chat-app/README.md

 ### Program Structure

-- Use a node express server for the RESTful services
+- Used a node express server for the RESTful services
 - Serve a single static HTML file for the index.html
 - Serve a static CSS file(s) for styling
 - Serve a single static client-side JS file that is built with webpack and babel